 Can I claim compensation for my diesel car?

 Not all diesel cars are eligible for a diesel emissions claim.
-To know if you are potentially eligible for compensation you can check here.
+Even if you owned a diesel vehicle between the relevant dates, not all engines were affected.
+To know if you are potentially eligible for compensation in minutes you can use our vehicle reg check here.

 How much do I get from a diesel emissions claim?